Anolis bimaculatus

-Anolis bimaculatus, the panther anole, also known as the St. Eustatius anole or Statia Bank tree anole, is a species of anole lizard that is endemic to the Caribbean Lesser Antilles.
-It is found on the St. Kitts Bank of islands, which comprise Saint Kitts, Nevis, and Sint Eustatius.
+Anolis bimaculatus, the panther anole, also known as the St. Eustatius anole or Statia Bank tree anole, is a species of anole lizard that is endemic to the Lesser Antilles in the Caribbean.
+It is found in Sint Eustatius and Saint Kitts and Nevis islands.
+It was first described by Anders Erikson Sparrman in 1784 based on a holotype from Sint Eustatius held at the Naturhistoriska riksmuseet.